 We buy raw milk from a local Amish farm that has grass-fed cows.
 We buy a cow share so that we essentially own a part of the cow and every gallon that we purchase covers the boarding fees for keeping our portion of the cow.

-The fresher the fruits and veggies, the more antioxidants you’re getting!
-The best option is to grow your own, the next best thing is to buy local from a farmer’s market, after that is to buy organic from the store, and if money is tight, at least try to buy the dirty dozen organic, but sometimes that’s not possible, and that’s ok too.
+The fresher the fruits and veggies, the more antioxidants you’ll get.
+The best option is to grow your own, the next best thing is to buy local from a farmer’s market or to buy organic from the store.
+If money is tight, at least try to buy the dirty dozen organic, but if that’s not possible, just eat your veggies any way you can!

 81% of conventionally grown potatoes contain pesticides, even after being washed and peeled, so it is definitely worth it to buy organic potatoes.
 They have a pretty good nutrient profile too with 48% of the daily recommended amount of vitamin C and 46% of the daily recommended vitamin B6, so eat up!